Cupid's Light

 Childhood abandonment is when a parent, legal guardian, or someone who is responsible for a child‘s well-being abandons a child with no regard for their health, safety, or emotional well-being, compromising the child‘s physical and emotional needs.

-Childhood abandonment can look like a child being dropped off on someone’s doorstep or left behind, and it can also look like neglect where a parent is always working or is away too often to provide emotional support, or emotional abandonment.
+Childhood abandonment can look like a child being dropped off on someone's doorstep or left behind, and it can also look like neglect where a parent is always working or is away too often to provide emotional suppwellnessort, or emotional abandonment.
 Regardless of how or when the childhood abandonment issues occurred, the effects can linger into adulthood as those now-grown-up-children begin to form romantic relationships.

 The Signs and Symptoms of Childhood Abandonment Issues